SDayneko/optoelectronics/README.md

 where the coefficient Km is equal to 683 lm/W, V(λ) is the spectral luminosity factor for human photopic vision.
 Note that this function is usually given normalized at a wavelength of ~555 nm; in which case the function must be multiplied by a factor Km of ~683 lm/W before being employed in the calculations.

-2. Parameters must calculate for the PV script (performance_PV.py) and changed.
+2. Parameters in the PV scrip (performance_PV.py) must calculate and changed.
 Please, contact me for additional consultation.

 3. Use the performance_PV.py script to measure and calculate the performance of PVs and power of source.
 All data will be saved in a csv-file.